aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: -S, --show-files[=true|false]

-  Print file listing of .torrent, .meta4 and .metalink file and exit.
+  Print file listing of ".torrent", ".meta4" and ".metalink" file and exit.
-  In case of .torrent file, additional information (infohash, piece length, etc) is also printed.
+  In case of ".torrent" file, additional information (infohash, piece length, etc) is also printed.

 BitTorrent Specific Options